GRAPHIC-Take Five: The tightrope trick | Business

 3/SPRING BREAKDOWN China's anti-COVID lockdowns give every indication of stretching through the spring.
 Alongside the strain on tens of millions of people, damage to the economic outlook - in China and globally - is immense.

 And markets' patience with limited policy support is wearing thin.
-If trade figures due Monday follow the recent spate of dire economic activity, then world growth forecasts, already deteriorating, will get even gloomier.
+Data on Monday shows China's exports growth hit a two-year low in April, highlighting that the world's second biggest economy is struggling under lockdowns.
 Iron ore, oil and copper prices are already wavering.
 In the teeth of a steep U.S. hiking cycle, the slowdown also bodes ill for the wobbling Chinese yuan and in turn, for the foreigners who have placed their money in local markets.

 4/ OIL AND PRIDE Banning Russian oil imports seems to be a question of when, not if, for the European Union.
 The bloc is close to agreeing its sixth and fiercest package of sanctions against Moscow for invading Ukraine, according to the bloc's top diplomat.